laurilehmijoki/configure-s3-website/README.md

 ## How does `configure-s3-website` work?

-`configure-s3-website` uses the AWS REST API for S3 for creating and modifying the bucket.
+`configure-s3-website` uses the AWS REST API of S3 for creating and modifying the bucket.
 In brief, it does the following things:

 1. Create a bucket for you (if it does not yet exist)